uxlfoundation/oneAPI-spec/source/elements/oneMath/source/domains/vm/div.rst

    x1, x2, y1, y2 are finite numbers, but the real or imaginary part of the exact result is so large that it does not fit the target precision.
-In that case, the function returns ∞ in that part of the result, and sets the VM status code to ``oneapi::mkl::vm::status::overflow``.
+In that case, the function returns ∞ in that part of the result, and sets the VM status code to ``oneapi::math::vm::status::overflow``.

 .. container:: section